 Increasingly, employers and employees are concerned about the ability to retire 'on time'.
 Employees work longer because they believe they cannot afford to retire, which has health and economic impacts.
 Automatic solutions - which include automatic plan participation at a pre-set (or starter) contribution rate, automatic annual contribution increases, and automatic investment in a default investment option - have proven to be highly effective in increasing participation in workplace savings plans and the rate of savings in several countries.
 Such solutions remain rare in Canada, however, due mainly to legislative restrictions.

-We recommend that Manitoba enable automatic plan participation and escalation to make it easier for Manitobans to achieve lifetime financial security through higher retirement income, improving Manitoba's productivity, competitiveness and health outcomes.
+We recommend that New Brunswick enable automatic plan participation and escalation to make it easier for New Brunswick residents to achieve lifetime financial security through higher retirement income, improving New Brunswick's productivity, competitiveness and health outcomes.